 Different manufacturers incorporate different safety features and mechanisms, and it is vital that you understand how these work and why they are there.

-So please do not ignore that user manual, read it and file it away so you can easily refer it to in the future.
+So please do not ignore that user manual, read it and file it away so you can easily refer to it in the future.

 Ensure the Mower is Maintained Correctly